Reddit gave insight on Thursday into how much hateful content is taken down from its platform and how it’s ramping up the fight against hate speech.

 “Defining hate at scale is fraught with challenges.
 Sometimes hate can be very overt, other times it can be more subtle,” the company said in a blog post.
 “In other circumstances, historically marginalized groups may reclaim language and use it in a way that is acceptable for them, but unacceptable for others to use.
 Additionally, people are weirdly creative about how to be mean to each other.”

 Reddit has seen progress in defining and finding hate on its platform and said an 18% drop in users posting hateful content since those policies went into effect.
-Before banning this type of content,
+Before banning this type of content, Reddit saw about 40,000 pieces of hate content on the platform per day.

 To further this progress, Reddit said it’s working on developing new moderator tools to better automatically detect hateful content, instead of having subreddits take it down manually.